austinreadhoff/rolladex/project.md

 ---

 ## Low Priority Backlog and Stray Thoughts, in no particular order
-- 5e: Long Rest Should give half hit dice
-    - how to handle multiclassing?
 - fancy bars slight text offset
 - Enhance spellbook description display
     - Custom solution (modal?) that shows the entire descrption